kasidit/openstack-mitaka-installer/README.md

 OPSInstaller/scriptmap.html
 </pre>
 file.
 To view this file, you may have to copy the whole "OPSInstaller" directory out from the controller to your PC and use a browser to view the file.
 You may also take a look at an example of the scriptmap.html file in "documents/OPSInstaller.example" directory.
+An exampe  scriptmap.html file is also available at <a href="http://vasabilab.cs.tu.ac.th/presentations/OPSInstaller.example/scriptmap.html">http://vasabilab.cs.tu.ac.th/presentations/OPSInstaller.example/scriptmap.html</a>.

 <strong><u>
 1. install OpenStack mitaka with classic open vswitch network